aledco/acc/README.md

 This is another C compiler (acc), or Alexander Cooper's compiler (acc).

 # Dependencies
-All instructions are assuming an Ubuntu 22 environment.
+All instructions are assuming an Ubuntu environment with codename jammy.

 ## Install LLVM
 ```